 The CFWI 2020 Plan states the reclaimed water is highly utilized and estimates that by the year 2040, 98 percent will be reused for beneficial purposes.
-The CFWI 2040 Plan states overall supply of reclaimed water services will need to be expanded to accommodate the higher proportion of public supply customers that will account for future population growth within the planning area.
+It is expected that the overall supply of reclaimed water will need to be expanded to accommodate the higher proportion of public supply customers that will account for future population growth within the planning area.
 This can be accomplished by augmenting reclaimed water flows with treatment of surface water and stormwater.
+Reclaimed water projects include: